T

 Where to Stay & Soak in The County’s Warm Hospitality

-After a day of parades, lights, and snowflake-dusted streets, there’s nothing better than heading to a cozy inn or motel where your hosts greet you with real warmth.
+After a day of parades, lights, and snowflake-dusted streets, there’s nothing better than heading to a cozy inn.
 In Aroostook , the places you stay don’t just give you a bed — they invite you stay with a warm smile and are happy for your visit.
-The innkeepers hang wreaths, share hot cocoa, and are a refuge from the all too common winter storms that are more common than we'd like to admit.
+The innkeepers hang wreaths, share hot cocoa, and are a refuge from the all too common winter storms that sometimes force you to spend an unexpected night or two.

 Stocking Stuffers & Gifts Straight From The County

 One of the best parts of a trip here?
 Bringing home little pieces of Aroostook to tuck into stockings, gift baskets, and share with friends.
-Think maple moose lollipops, ploye mix, hand-painted ornaments, Scandinavian Dala horses, scented candles, and beautifully illustrated postcards of snowy Main Streets.
+Think maple moose lollipops, ploye mix, hand-painted ornaments, Scandinavian Dala horses, scented candles, and beautifully hand painted postcards of snowy Main Streets and owls.
 These aren’t your run-of-the-mill holiday gifts — they’re tokens of a place so near and dear to your heart.
 Visit just once and you’ll see, Aroostook is a place one may simply just be.